 We aim to harness these quantum effects to deliver increased information processing power, secure communications, high-precision navigation and earlier diagnosis of diseases.
 Drawing on decades of experience in quantum, we help to commercialise these technologies, through underpinning standards and extensive test and verification.
 We work with industry, academic partners and government to accelerate the commercialisation of new products based on quantum systems.

-Quantum detection is part of the wider quantum activities in NPL known as the Quantum Metrology Institute.
+This research, along with Time and frequency research, forms part of the wider quantum activities in NPL known as the Quantum Metrology Institute.